aligurelli/swapcard_case/README.md

 * i could not apply plugin modules by using constants in gradle files. i guess somethings has changed with latest gradle version. i have tried to find a solution about that but could not success for yetr.
 * when we use koin for dependency injection unfortnuetly we must load related modules when we open any dynamic feature. as i know koin developers are still working on this issue.
 * could not write module level repos unittest due to i had implemented it **untestable** when i developed it. today i fixed this problem and these repos are **testable** but i could not apply unit testing due to i am in shifting time.

+# recently figured out(17.11.2021 17:00 CTE)

+i figured out that i forgot the add product flavors. if you want to see flavors for build types i would like to add it.